aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 @staticmethod
 def start(script_name, msg=""):
     """
-    To be called at the enterance to a module or class
+    To be called at the entrance to a module or class
     Args:
         script_name (str): name of script being called explanation (str): purpose of script